Bachman & Turner: Band history

 Bachman & Turner released their eponymous debut on September 7, 2010 in North America and September 20, 2010 in Europe.
 The album was said to "resurrect the spirit of Bachman Turner Overdrive".
+The album debuted at #32 on the Canadian Albums Chart.
 The singles, "Rollin' Along" and "Slave To The Rhythm" were also released via iTunes.
 The duo was backed on the album and tours by Mick Dalla-Vee, Brent Howard Knudsen and Marc LaFrance, members of Randy Bachman's previous touring band.

 Also in 2010, the mini-album Forged In Rock was released in the UK.
 It contained some of the tracks from the new album, plus classics such as "Takin' Care Of Business" and "You Ain't Seen Nothin' Yet".

 In 2011, the band was asked to do a live concert in Chicago for PBS.
 That was put on hold, but as the band and gear were in New York and there was time open at the Roseland Ballroom, the band went ahead with it there.
 They recorded a full concert, with Paul Shaffer joining the band for several songs, and released the 2-CD album Live at the Roseland Ballroom, NYC.
 The concert aired on PBS in 2012, with the title Front Row Center.
 In 2015, the band released Front Row Center on DVD.

 Between 2010 and 2018, the band toured Canada, the US, and Europe.
 Their last concert was in Niagara Falls NY in 2018, after which Turner amicably retired from touring.

-Use-of-Name Issue
+Use-of-name issue

 The tour and album plans of 'Bachman & Turner' resulted in a lawsuit by Robbie Bachman and Blair Thornton regarding ownership of the band name Bachman–Turner Overdrive and related trademarks.
 Randy Bachman and Burton Cummings previously encountered similar difficulties in relation to the Guess Who name, which is owned by original Guess Who bassist Jim Kale; this resulted in Bachman & Cummings touring since 2005 as 'Bachman-Cummings', rather than The Guess Who.
 Robbie Bachman and Thornton claim that US and Canadian rights for the BTO name and trademark were transferred to Rob Bachman, Blair Thornton and Fred Turner when Randy Bachman commenced a solo career in 1977.
 Ownership of rights in relation to the name(s) outside of the United States and Canada are uncertain; it is unclear whether this claim relates to both 'Bachman-Turner Overdrive' and 'BTO', or solely the latter.
 Randy Bachman is said to have registered the names 'Bachman-Turner', 'BTU', 'Bachman-Turner United' and 'Bachman-Turner Union' in the United States and Canada.
 The current status of European or global ownership of the band name(s) and trademarks is uncertain.
 These names are said to cause confusion with the names 'Bachman-Turner Overdrive' and 'BTO', resulting in potential damages to Robbie Bachman and Blair Thornton.
 There appears to be a general legal agreement that one can perform under one's own legal names, so Randy Bachman and Fred Turner were billed as 'Bachman & Turner' on recordings and for touring purposes.